matrix-org/matrix-spec-proposals/proposals/2477-user-defined-ephemeral-events.md

 also suggests extending the power levels to handle ephemeral types as well.

-In any room version implementing this MSC, the auth rules concerning ephemeral events in the `m.room.power_levels` event are;
+In any room version implementing this MSC, the auth rules concerning ephemeral events in the `m.room.power_levels` state event are;

 - `ephemeral` (`{string: integer}`) - A mapping of EDU types to the power-level required to send them
 - `ephemeral_default` (`integer`) - The default power-level required to send any EDU not listed in the above mapping

-These new keys are to function in an identical manner to the already existing `events` and `events_default` keys, with the assumed default value for `ephemeral_default` - if there is no `ephemeral_default` in the `m.room.power_levels` event - being 50, while the default values for `ephemeral` - if there is no `ephemeral` in the `m.room.power_levels` event - would consider all types to be `ephemeral_default`, or 0 if there is no `m.room.power_levels` event - which would then not allow any ephemeral events to be sent.
+These new keys are expected to function in an identical manner to the already existing `events` and `events_default` keys in the `m.room.power_levels` state event.
+The fallback value for `ephemeral_default` - if missing - should be 50, while the fallback value for the `ephemeral` dictionary should be `{}` - or an empty mapping.
+Which would imply that _any_ ephemeral event type should require a power level of at least `ephemeral_default` (or 50) to send.

-It is therefore recommended for servers to include at least the following `ephemeral` configuration for all newly created rooms of any room version implementing this MSC, to allow for the sending of the default ephemeral events in Matrix;
+With this change it is therefore recommended for servers to include at least the following `ephemeral` configuration for all newly created rooms - of any room version implementing this MSC, to allow for clients continued sending of the default ephemeral events in Matrix;

 ```json
 {